-In addition to the RTP Project Application Guide, GMS staff provides technical program assistance to all potential applicants via livestream webinars.
+In addition to the RTP Project Application Guide, Department staff provide technical program assistance to all potential applicants via livestream webinars.
 The webinars assist with the grant application process by providing instruction and guidance for filling out the application and by describing supporting documentation requirements.
 Recordings of the webinars are also subsequently made available on the division's website at https://mostateparks.com/page/63306/grant-workshops.
-Additionally, GMS staff conducts courtesy reviews of draft grant applications and provides feedback to applicants regarding modifications to their applications before final submission.
+Additionally, Department staff conduct courtesy reviews of draft grant applications and provides feedback to applicants regarding modifications to their applications before final submission.
 Applicants are also encouraged to submit their application packets prior to the deadline date.
-This allows GMS staff opportunity to contact the applicant if information is missing from the packet or is inaccurate, and will subsequently allow the applicant time to rectify omissions or inaccuracies.
-In addition, GMS staff responds to email and phone enquiries from potential applicants regarding the application process, as well as provides critique and feedback on projects not recommended for funding, for future submissions.
+This allows Department staff the opportunity to contact the applicant if information is missing from the packet or is inaccurate, and will subsequently allow the applicant time to rectify omissions or inaccuracies.
+In addition, Department staff respond to email and phone enquiries from potential applicants regarding the application process, as well as provides critique and feedback on projects not recommended for funding, for future submissions.